Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: Introduction

 Horn and Sangnier study two versions of the cut-off problem, for leaderless networks and networks with a leader.
 Intuitively, a leader is a distinguished agent with its own set of states.
-They show that in the presence of a leader the cut-off problem and the reachability problem for Petri nets problems are inter-reducible, which shows that the cut-off problem is in the Ackermannian complexity class $\mathcal{F}_\omega$ \cite{LerouxS19}, and non-elementary \cite{CLLLM19}.
+They show that in the presence of a leader the cut-off problem is decidable and at least as hard as reachability for Petri nets, which shows that the cut-off problem is \textsf{Ackermann}-hard and therefore not primitive recursive~\cite{Leroux21,Lasota22,CO21}.
 For the leaderless case, they show that the problem is in \EXPSPACE.
 Further, they also consider the special case of symmetric networks, for which they obtain better upper bounds: \PSPACE \ for the case of a leader, and \NP \ in the leaderless case.
 These results are summarized at the top of Table \ref{table:results}.

 In \cite{HornS20} the question of improving the upper bounds or finding matching lower bounds is left open.
 In this paper we close it with a surprising answer: All elementary upper bounds of \cite{HornS20} can be dramatically improved.
 In particular, our main result shows that the \EXPSPACE \ bound for the leaderless case can be brought down to \P. Further, the \PSPACE \ and \NP \ bounds of the symmetric case can be lowered to \NP \ and \NC, respectively, as shown at the bottom of Table \ref{table:results}.
 We also obtain matching lower bounds.
 Finally, we provide almost tight upper bounds for the size of the cut-off $B$; more precisely, we show that if $B$ exists, then $B \in 2^{n^{O(1)}}$ for a protocol of size $n$.